OSGConnect/connectbook/FsurfRemote/ScriptingFsurf.md

 ## Overview

-This document shows how to submit mulitple scans for processing using a script.
+This document shows how to process multiple scans with a shell script.

 **Important note on data privacy**:  In order to protect the privacy of your participants’ scans, we request that you submit only defaced and fully